kvh/autonomous/readme.md

 <img src="static/autonomous.svg"/>
 </p>

-# Autonomous - A web framework for data-driven apps
+# Autonomous - A web framework for AI-driven apps

 Autonomous is a high-performance (10k events per second) production-grade framework for building autonomous data-driven web applications.
 Autonomous apps are for artificial intelligences